 Statistics collected by the U.S. Bureau of Labor Statistics (BLS) indicate that as of May 2018, these occupations had the following median yearly salaries:

 In addition, the BLS reports that employment of receptionists is predicted to increase 5% from 2018 to 2028, while administrative assistants are likely to see a 7% decline in jobs.
 Job opportunities are expected to decrease by 13% for file clerks and by 3% for medical transcriptionists during that time.
-The BLS projected a 34% decline in employment openings for word processors.
+The BLS projected a 34% decline in employment openings for word processors and typists.

 Continuing Education Information